ryanburgess/grunt-json-pretty/README.md

 ### Options

 #### files
-Type: `String`
+Type: `String` | `Array`
 Default value: `content/`

-A reference to a directory that contains JSON files.
+A reference to a directory or directories that contains JSON files.

 #### indent
 Type: `Number`